fornstedt/registercalculator/README.md

 # Register Calculator

 The register calculator is a graphical tool intendend to view and manipulate individual bit fields in a data register.
-Arbitrary bit fields can be added and any value changes in either a field or the whole register is reflected everywhere.
+Arbitrary bit fields can be added and any value changes in either a field or the main register is reflected everywhere.

 ![](https://fornstedt.eu/images/github/registercalculator.png)